DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-3-mentor-materials.md

 How Louise presented her findings

 Louise shared her findings with her department, who were impressed with the results and with the fact that Louise had been able to spend more time planning lessons and creating resources.
-Following a presentation to the senior team, the History department’s marking policy was amended to state that teachers can either use written marking, or use verbal feedback, in combination with codes/abbreviations, where appropriate.
+Following a presentation to the senior team, the History department's marking policy was amended to state that teachers can either use written marking, or use verbal feedback, in combination with codes/abbreviations, where appropriate.

 Case Study D: Questioning

-Mo’s use of direction and elaboration to improve questioning in GCSE PE
+Mo's use of direction and elaboration to improve questioning in GCSE PE

 To ensure he was developing his practice effectively, Mo devised this evaluative inquiry question: